|Title:||BEST in CLASS-Elementary: A Preventative Classroom-based Intervention Model|

 |Award Period:||3 years (7/1/2015-6/30/2018)||Award Amount:||$1,499,939|

-Purpose: In this project researchers will develop and test the BEST in CLASS—Elementary (BiC-E) model for training and coaching early elementary school teachers to support the development of their students with challenging classroom behavior.
-The content of the training and coaching is based on the BEST in CLASS—Prekindergarten (BiC-PK) model, which has been developed and tested for efficacy with IES funding.
-The researchers will modify BiC-PK to incorporate practices appropriate for early elementary school classrooms and teachers.
-BiC-E will also incorporate a home-school component that supports communication between teachers and parents around academic needs and problem behavior to encourage parenting practices that are consistent with BiC-E.
+Purpose: In this project researchers developed and tested the BEST in CLASS—Elementary model for training and coaching early elementary school teachers to support the development of their students with challenging classroom behavior.
+The content of the training and coaching is based on the BEST in CLASS—Prekindergarten model, which was developed and tested for efficacy with IES funding.
+The researchers modified BEST in CLASS-PK to incorporate practices appropriate for early elementary school classrooms and teachers.
+They also added a home-school partnership component to support communication and develop partnerships between teachers and parents to support students' behavioral needs at home as well as at school.

-Project Activities: In Year 1, the researchers will modify BiC-PK training and coaching materials based on feedback from teachers and families.
-In Year 2, the researchers will train and coach teachers using this preliminary version of BiC-E, assess any changes in teachers and students, and gather feedback from teachers and families to learn more about the usability, feasibility, and promise of the model.
-In Year 3, the researchers will conduct a pilot test of BiC-E by randomly assigning teachers to intervention or control groups to determine its promise for improving teacher practice, home-school communication, and behavior and academic performance for students with challenging behavior.
+Project Activities: In Year 1, the researchers modified BEST in CLASS-PK training and coaching materials based on feedback from teachers and families.
+In Year 2, the researchers trained and coached teachers using this preliminary version of BEST in CLASS – Elementary, assessed any changes in teachers and students, and gathered feedback from teachers and families to learn more about the usability, feasibility, and promise of the model.
+In Year 3, the researchers conducted a pilot test of BEST in CLASS – Elementary by randomly assigning teachers to intervention or control groups to determine its promise for improving teacher practice, home-school partnership, and behavior and academic performance for students with challenging behavior.

 Project Website: http://education.ufl.edu/best-in-class/

-Related IES Projects: Promoting Social, Emotional, and Behavioral Competence in Young High-Risk Children: A Preventative Classroom-Based Early Intervention Model (R324A080074) and Efficacy of the BEST in CLASS Intervention for Young Children at High Risk for Emotional and Behavioral Disorders (R324A110173), BEST in CLASS-Web: A Web-Based Intervention Supporting Early Childhood Teachers' Use of Evidence-Based Practices with Young Children at Risk for Emotional/Behavioral Disorders (R324A160158), A Conceptual Replication of BEST in CLASS: An Efficacy Study of BEST in CLASS-Elementary (R305A180182)
+Related IES Projects: Promoting Social, Emotional, and Behavioral Competence in Young High-Risk Children: A Preventative Classroom-Based Early Intervention Model (R324A080074), Efficacy of the BEST in CLASS Intervention for Young Children at High Risk for Emotional and Behavioral Disorders (R324A110173), BEST in CLASS-Web: A Web-Based Intervention Supporting Early Childhood Teachers' Use of Evidence-Based Practices with Young Children at Risk for Emotional/Behavioral Disorders (R324A160158), A Conceptual Replication of BEST in CLASS: An Efficacy Study of BEST in CLASS-Elementary (R305A180182)